skitterm/react-native-demo/README.md

 * In the terminal (still at project root folder), run <code>npm start</code>
 * In Android studio, click Run
 * The project will build and the emulator will launch with the app installed
+* To run on a device, see <a href="https://facebook.github.io/react-native/docs/running-on-device-android.html">this page</a>

 ##Resources
 * Getting started with React Native -- https://facebook.github.io/react-native/docs/getting-started.html